Free Primer Tm Calculator with SantaLucia/Owczarzy Math

 Can I calculate Tm for modified oligonucleotides?

 Standard NN parameters are for unmodified DNA.
 Terminal modifications (5'-phosphate, biotin, fluorescent labels) have negligible effect (<0.5°C).
 Backbone modifications significantly affect stability: LNA (+2-6°C per substitution), phosphorothioate (-0.5°C per substitution), 2'-O-methyl RNA (+1-2°C per substitution).
-Our calculator supports unmodified DNA/RNA — use calculated Tm as a baseline for modified oligos and adjust empirically.
+The calculator supports unmodified DNA/RNA — use calculated Tm as a baseline for modified oligos and adjust empirically.

 Related Tools